AmitHasanArovi/AmitHasanArovi.github.io/_pages/about.md

 About Me
 ======
-Hello!
-I’m Md Amit Hasan Arovi, a third-year Ph.D. student and graduate research assistant at The Pennsylvania State University, working under the esteemed guidance of Dr. Ruslan Nikolaev.
-My research lies at the intersection of operating systems, concurrency, and memory management, with a particular focus on safe memory reclamation and the design of efficient lock-free data structures.
-I explore novel techniques that improve the scalability, safety, and robustness of concurrent systems.
+I am Md Amit Hasan Arovi, a Ph.D. candidate and graduate research assistant in Computer Science and Engineering at The Pennsylvania State University, advised by Dr. Ruslan Nikolaev.
+My work sits at the intersection of operating systems, concurrency, and memory management, with a focus on safe memory reclamation (SMR) and the design of efficient non blocking data structures.
+I build practical algorithms with correctness guarantees and reproducible artifacts that scale on modern multicore systems.

 Education
 ======
 * **The Pennsylvania State University**
-  * PhD student in computer Science and Engineering
+  Ph.D., Computer Science and Engineering, *2022–Present*
-  * 2022 - Present
+  M.S., Computer Science and Engineering, *2025* (earned en route to the Ph.D.)

-* **Islamic University of Technology**
+* **Islamic University of Technology (IUT)**
-  * B.Sc Computer Science and Engineering
+  B.Sc., Computer Science and Engineering, *2011–2015*
-  * 2011 - 2015
+  Thesis: *Speech Based Interaction for the Visually Impaired*

 Work experience
 ======